Sydney (Paddington)

 ArtsNational Sydney welcomes you.

 You are warmly invited to join us at ArtsNational Sydney to explore the world of the arts.
-Attracting pre-eminent UK and Australian experts in 2024, we present a series of stimulating lectures.
+Attracting pre-eminent UK and Australian experts, we present a series of stimulating lectures.
 Visual and performing arts, history and literature form the basis for the eight beautifully illustrated lectures presented during the year.
 We meet in Paddington, about 4 kilometres from the Sydney CBD.
 You will be able to share refreshments after each lecture with like-minded members in a convivial and welcoming atmosphere.
-In addition, we are offer two Interest Days each year which comprise of three lectures, morning tea & lunch.
+In addition, we are offer two Interest Mornings each year which comprise of two lectures with morning tea.

 Lectures: